congliemle/dogsenemy/README.md

 Deployed on GitHub Pages.
 You can view it here https://congliemle.github.io/dogsenemy/

-This project was created with HTML5, CSS3, JavaScript, React, Redux, tachyons, robohash API and jsonplaceholder API.
+This project was created with HTML5, CSS3, JavaScript, React, tachyons, robohash API and jsonplaceholder API.
 ## Instructions
 To run this app in local environment, clone project directory.
 * cd dogsenemy